songvunguyen/ProjectRunway/README.md

 # ProjectRunway
-This is an experimential project so there no concrete plan for it right now
+This is an experimential project so there is no concrete plan for it right now